-Babies and toddlers lives are full of striving, struggle, disappointments, and (eventually) success.
+Babies’ and toddlers’ lives are full of striving, struggle, disappointments, and (eventually) success.
 Rolling over, mastering digits, crawling, climbing – these are all skill sets that are developed through trial and error.
-Lots of error.
+Lots of errors.
 But resiliency is a muscle that gets stronger with use.
 Children will continue to strive, and they will eventually succeed.
-By allowing natural developmental processes to take place with minimal interference – by allowing our children to succeed – they gain a foundation of self confidence that can last throughout their lives.
+By allowing natural developmental processes to take place with minimal interference – by allowing our children to succeed – they gain a foundation of self-confidence that can last throughout their lives.

 I share more about this respectful approach in

 Elevating Child Care: A Guide to Respectful Parenting